 By His providence, God brought the three men together.
 At the IFMA conference in February 1989, Harold, Ken, and Allan put together a plan.
 The concept was for Ken to make the radios in Israel, Harold would sponsor the funds needed, and Allan would determine needs, liaise with evangelical organizations, and arrange distribution.
 Very soon after that meeting, Galcom International started production of radios.

 On August 15, 1989, Galcom International officially began in Canada and the US.
 The solar-powered, fix-tuned radios were named the “Go-Ye” radio.

 Go ye therefore, and teach all nations…

 ~ Matthew 28:19

-The first 40,000 radios were fix-tuned to Voice of Hope, AM 945 broadcasting from Lebanon.
-The radios were sent into Syria, Lebanon and Jordan.
-Over 20 years later, more than 900,000 radios have been distributed in 126 countries.
+The first 40,000 radios were fix-tuned to Voice of Hope, 945 AM, broadcasting from Lebanon.
+The radios were sent into Syria, Lebanon, and Jordan.
+Over 25 years later, more than 1 million radios have been distributed in 140 countries.
 Millions of people are able to hear God’s word daily through the Galcom ministry.
-Go Ye Radio

-In 1988, God gave three men in different circumstances, the desire to bring His message of Salvation and Love to unreached people through radio.
+In 1989, God gave three men in different circumstances the desire to bring His message of salvation and love to unreached people through radio.

 God does miraculous things when people listen and follow His leading–even building little solar-powered, fix-tuned radios.